-- You must have physical custody of your child.
+- You must have physical custody of children on your application

 - Citizenship must be verified for each child that needs care

-- Your initial gross monthly household income for your family size must be equal or less than 130% of the Federal Poverty Level (FPL).
+- Your initial gross monthly household income for your family size must be equal to or less than 142% of the Federal Poverty Level (FPL).

 Gross monthly household income means your total income before taxes.
 That includes your paycheck, child support, cash assistance, social security, disability, etc.

-Below is a chart that lists what 130% and 300% of the Federal Poverty Level is for your family size.
+Below is a chart that lists what 142%, 150% and 300% of the Federal Poverty Level is for your family size.
 To use the chart, first find your family size.
-(For more information on how to determine family size see Paying for Child Care) If your gross monthly income is equal to or less than the income listed for your family size, then you are probably eligible for the child care program.
-If your gross monthly income is greater than the income listed for your family size, then you are probably not eligible.
-But final eligibility can only be determined by completing an application.
+If your gross monthly income is equal to or less than the income listed for your family size, then you may be eligible for the child care program.
+If your gross monthly income is greater than the income listed for your family size, then you may not be eligible.
+Final eligibility can only be determined by completing an application.

 |300% Federal Poverty Level